How to Live a Good Life. Here are a Few Tips From My Personal Experience.

 Little did I realize the momentous effect this change of direction would have on my life, and how I would remember the next few years with utmost pride and affection until the day I die.

 Some months later, I started as a pupil at, in my view, one of the finest public schools in Britain, Christ's Hospital near Horsham in Sussex.
 During the next six years I was to discover who I really was and to lay the foundations for a happy and, in personal terms, generally successful life.

 Christ's Hospital School.
 A view across the quad to the school hall with classroom blocks on either side.
-Behind the camera is the massive Dining Hall where 900 boys and staff took meals three times every day.
-One day I'll write a hub about this.
+Behind the camera is the massive, and even more impressive, Dining Hall, where 900 boys and staff took meals three times every day, and the avenue of 'Houses' where they all lived during term time.

 Public School Life in the 1940s/50s

 At Christ's Hospital, during a fine all round academic education from some brilliant teachers, I also discovered many things about myself.
 How to interact socially with other people.
 How to cope with life's inevitable ups and downs and perceive problems, not as set-backs, but as challenges and opportunities.

 I developed my own strengths: perseverance, reliability, loyalty, self-reliance, creativity, leadership, curiosity and philosophy.
 I made mistakes and sometimes paid the price, but looking back, if I have any small regrets they are not for anything I did but only for things I didn't do.

 My life at boarding school sadly came to an end early, after six years, for family financial reasons, and I was denied the chance to go on to university as most of my friends did.

 Instead, despite my public school education, and under some pressure from my father, I began a five year engineering apprenticeship.
 However, after two years, I decided this was not taking me in a direction I wanted to go and promptly left.